missydupreast/PerScholasDACapstone/README.md

 ![image](https://github.com/missydupreast/PerScholasDACapstone/assets/98125097/27dc85d1-0092-4669-8b10-334197e64d4a) <br>

 I used mysql.connector to query the database to retrieve the user’s request.
-If no results were found, or if the user’s input was invalid, the user would be notified and be prompted to try again.
-If the user’s request returned results, I used the tabulate module to arrange the data in an easy-to-read table format. <br>
+If no results are found, or if the user’s input is invalid, the user will be notified and be prompted to try again.
+If the user’s request returns results, they will be displayed in an easy-to-read table format, by my implementation of the tabulate function. <br>

 ![image](https://github.com/missydupreast/PerScholasDACapstone/assets/98125097/b715ea2c-4d2e-4ce2-9dfa-6934bd6b3b7e) <br>